Figuring out what the right registration price to charge for your race is not easy.

 Then they go out of business.

-Because they had no method, no system, and no strategy in place to help them make intelligence decisions regrading prices.
+Because they had no method, no system, and no strategy in place to help them make intelligent decisions regarding prices.

 Furthermore, without anything in place, they could never make sense of any of the decisions they did make or manage to get right.